hilton/hilton.github.com/training/documentation.md

 ## Topics covered

-This is a two-day course that will cover these subjects:
+This is a one- or two-day course that will cover a selection of these subjects:

 * Documentation difficulties
 * Documentation requirements